 - Gently crack eggs into skillet over tomatoes.
 Season with salt and pepper.

 - Transfer skillet to oven and bake until eggs are just set, 7 to 10 minutes.
-Sprinkle with cilantro and serve with hot sauce.
+Sprinkle with fresh cilantro and serve with hot sauce.